Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Dramatic impact: Poppers and confetti cannons are good fun and can be more dependable than just throwing confetti everywhere.
 And they’re also really easy to use, making for a fantastic party surprise.

-Safety first: Just a reminder: when using confetti poppers or cannons, please point them away from people’s faces, okay?
+Safety first: Just a reminder: when using confetti poppers or cannons, please point them away from people’s faces!

 Timing is critical

-Coordinated countdown: So, being your photographer, I will organise a countdown for the confetti drop so that all the confetti will drop simultaneously, and it creates this incredible visual effect.
+Coordinated countdown: As your photographer, I will organise a countdown for the confetti drop so that all the confetti drops simultaneously, creating an incredible visual effect.

-Perfect moment: The best places to have a confetti shot are when you’re exiting your ceremony, during your first kiss, or while you’re performing your first dance together.
+Perfect moment: Some of the best places to have confetti at weddings is when you’re exiting your ceremony, during your first kiss, or while you’re performing your first dance together.

 Capture the movement and the moment